What is SSID?

 Once your device is connected to a network, you can save its details and connect automatically each time you enable Wi-Fi.

 SSID is commonly used by most wireless networks globally.
 However, that doesn't mean that it's safe.
-In fact, it's considered to be one of the least secure ways of connecting to a network.
+It's considered to be one of the least secure ways of connecting to a network.
 One common problem with SSID is that even if you select the option to have it hidden from other Wi-Fi users, modern software and apps make it possible for their users to discover any networks available – including yours.

 The Forrester Wave: Top security analytics platforms